SarahOgunko/Jet-app/README.md

 - Adding unit using libraries like Jest and React Testing Library would help ensure that the application is working correctly and prevent future regressions.

-- The UI is functional but can be improved for a more intuitive and engaging experience.
+- The UI is functional but can be improved for a more engaging experience.

 - Currently, the application uses a hardcoded postcode, which means users cannot change the postcode without modifying the code.
 To improve this, a dynamic postcode search feature should be added, allowing users to enter a postcode and fetch updated restaurant listings.
 Input validation should also be implemented to ensure that only valid postcodes trigger API requests